Verrucotoxin: Function and mechanism

 Verrucotoxin has been studied to interact with both calcium ion channels and potassium ATP channels.
-The calcium ion channel is modulated by the activation of the ꞵ-adrenoceptors when verrucotoxin binds.
-There are three subunits of ꞵ-adrenoceptors, ꞵ1, ꞵ2, and ꞵ3, but only ꞵ2-adrenoceptors are responsible for the activation of the cyclic adenosine monophosphate (cAMP)-protein kinase (PKA) pathway.
+The calcium ion channel is modulated by the activation of the β-adrenoceptors when verrucotoxin binds.
+There are three subunits of β-adrenoceptors, β1, β2, and β3, but only β2-adrenoceptors are responsible for the activation of the cyclic adenosine monophosphate (cAMP)-protein kinase (PKA) pathway.
 The cAMP will phosphorylate muscle regulatory proteins and modulate intercellular calcium concentrations.
 It is through this method that verrucotoxin operates the concentrations of calcium in the cell.
 Verrucotoxin is a concentration-dependent toxin to the concentration of calcium ions; the presence of verrucotoxin can increase the calcium concentration three times the standard intercellular concentration.
 Additionally, verrucotoxin has been observed to cause a reversible prolonged action potential duration with zero change in resting membrane potential from ventricular myocytes in guinea pigs.

 The second method verrucotoxin disrupts cells are through potassium ion channels, particularly the potassium adenosine triphosphate (KATP) pathway.
 The potassium ATP channel operates by pumping potassium ions out of the intercellular membrane.
-It’s capable of doing so by phosphorylating the channel with Adenosine Triphosphate (ATP).
+It’s capable of doing so by phosphorylating the channel with adenosine triphosphate (ATP).
 Verrucotoxin is able to inhibit the operation of the potassium ATP through the activation of muscarinic M3 receptor-protein kinase C (PKC).
 It is the activation of the PKC that will inhibit the potassium ion channel.
 The PKC is presumably phosphorylating the KATP channel instead of ATP.